vatzen/vatzen-node/README.md

 Before using the endpoint, you can familiarize yourself with our [Rates endpoint documentation](https://documentation.vatzen.com/api/vat-rates).

-All the rates function are available inside `VatZen` objec inside `rates` parameter.
+All the rates function are available inside `VatZen` object inside `rates` parameter.
 For example `vatzen.rates.find`.

 ### Rate TypeScript Entity